đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 The

-forces us into 8-bits to demonstrate theNOT
+& 0xFFforces us into 8-bits to demonstrate theNOTcorrectly

 These arenât relevant to masks specifically, but for completeness, you can also shift bits left or right to change values: